kasslent/clc-digital-skills/_lessons/module-5.1.md

 The absence of errors show search engines that your website can be easily accessed by people

 * 3xx status code (301, 302, etc. ): **Redirects**.
 When a site domain is changed, or a redesign of a site causes many page URLs to change from their old versions, developers will set up **redirects**.
 This means if a user finds a link to an old site somewhere on the web, or has it bookmarked, the server will route the user to the closest equivalent URL on the new site.
-These redirects will result in a **301, 302** or **307** status code - they are done intentionally to improve UX, so they are not considered an error.
+These redirects will result in a **301, 302** or **307** status code - they are done intentionally to improve UX, so they are not considered an error.<br />
-**300, 301, 305** or  **306** however are errors that can be found using Screaming Frog.
+**300, 301, 305** or  **306** however, are errors that can be found using Screaming Frog.
 [Read more about 300 status codes here](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
 * 4xx Issues: **Client error**.
 These include messages like "Forbidden", "Unauthorized", "Payment Required", "Request Timeout", and "Page not found".
 Use [Google Search Console](https://search.google.com/search-console/about) or Screaming Frog to find them.
 * 5xx Issues (500, 502, etc.):  **Server error**.
 These include messages like "Internal Server Error", "Bad Gateway", "Gateway Timeout", or "Service Unavailable".
 Use [Google Search Console](https://search.google.com/search-console/about) to find them.
 * Manual Actions - alerts you get when Google flags your website or penalizes your website for shady SEO tactics.
 Use [Google Search Console](https://search.google.com/search-console/about) to find them.
-Read more information on [Google Manual Actions](http://onlineownership.com/google-manual-action-google-wmt-explained/).
+Read more information on [Google Manual Actions](https://onlineownership.com/google-manual-action-google-wmt-explained/).

 </div>